single-spa/single-spa.js.org/website/versioned_docs/version-5.x/api.md

 const appsThatShouldBeActive = singleSpa.checkActivityFunctions();
 console.log(appsThatShouldBeActive); // ['app1']

-const appsForACertainRoute = singleSpa.checkActivityFunctions({
+const appsForACertainRoute = singleSpa.checkActivityFunctions(new URL('/app2', window.location.href));
-  pathname: '/app2',
-});
 console.log(appsForACertainRoute); // ['app2']
 ```

-Will call every app's activity function with the `mockWindowLocation` and give you list of which applications should be mounted with that location.
+Will call every app's activity function with `url` and give you list of which applications should be mounted with that location.

 <h3>arguments</h3>

 <dl className="args-list">
-	<dt>mockWindowLocation: string</dt>
+	<dt>url: URL</dt>
-	<dd>A string representing a window.location that will be used when calling every application's activity function to test if they return true.</dd>
+	<dd>A <codehtml>URL</codehtml> object that will be used instead of window.location when calling every application's activity function to test if they return true.</dd>
 </dl>

 <h3>returns</h3>

 <dl className="args-list">
 	<dt>appNames: string[]</dt>
-	<dd>Each string is the name of a registered application that matches the provided <codehtml>mockWindowLocation</codehtml>.</dd>
+	<dd>Each string is the name of a registered application that matches the provided <codehtml>url</codehtml>.</dd>
 </dl>

 ## addErrorHandler